 Here at Hot Corn we have a regular feature series entitled ‘Why We Can’t Wait to See…”, where we run through five reasons why we’re terribly excited about a forthcoming blockbuster.
-The latest production we contemplated including within this was Ruben Fleischer’s Venom, the latest production set inside the Marvel Cinematic Universe, brought to us by Sony.
+We recently contemplated including Ruben Fleischer’s Venom, the latest production set inside the Marvel Cinematic Universe, brought to us by Sony.

 Sony’s collaboration with Marvel recently led to the excellent Spider-Man: Homecoming, one of the most engaging and playful productions set within this world, and gave audiences great hope that more exciting new endeavours would be on the way.
 But prior to Venom‘s release there were already warning signs; as lead star Tom Hardy was instantly on the back foot, defending, and in some cases, making excuses for the film, before anyone had even seen the damn thing.

 For starters, the film received a PG-13 rating in America, and while making the film somewhat more accessible, this generated a fear that it may shy away from its darker elements, which, considering this is a film centred on a super-villain, seems rather counter-productive.
 If you take films such as Deadpool, which also vies to subvert the genre at hand, it features an eponymous protagonist with a penchant for swearing and a true enjoyment of violence.
 Thriving in its more adult-orientated themes can be a reassuring factor that gets fans on board, rather than give off the impression it’s a film striving more so to get bums on seats, and see box office receipts soar, which should never be the main intention, not over the feature’s creative and artistic credentials.